JonasCz/save-for-offline/README.md

 > This is abandoned at the moment, as I don't have time to work on it.
 This means you're welcome to report bugs, but I probably won't fix them.

-Also, do not use the Play Store version, as it is outdated and broken.
+> Also, do not use the Play Store version, as it is outdated and broken (someone else uploaded it)

 # Save For Offline